nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 In this series of posts titled *Fabric Madness*, we're going to be diving deep into some of the most interesting features of [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric), for an end-to-end demonstration of how to train and use a machine learning model.

 In this first blog post, we'll be going over:
-- A frist look of the data using [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler).
+- A first look at the data using [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler).
 - Exploratory Data Analysis (EDA) and Feature Engineering
 - Tracking the performance of different Machine Learning (ML) Models using Experiments
 - Selecting the best performing model using the ML Model functionality

-Let's get to the first step, getting and processing data to create a dataset with relevant features.

 ## The Data